slaclab/facet2-lattice/README.md

 * 04/26/2017, G. White: Update PRLTDR optics to be compatible with v1.43 DR optics
 * 03/23/2016, G. White: Update to v1.43 of DR optics (sliced magnet models)
 * 11/15/2016, G. White: Add v1.4 of DR optics (Harmonic #=51, with 2 or 4 RF cavities)
-* 04/13/2016, G.White: TDR version
+* 04/13/2016, G. White: TDR version
-* 02/08/2015, G.White: Initial CVS release.
+* 02/08/2015, G. White: Initial CVS release.

-This archive file contains lattice files in MAD8 (or XSIF) and Lucretia format for the FACET2 electron and positron beam lines.
+The "source" description of all lattices should be considered to be the MAD8 files, which are mirrored in the SLAC CVS repository.
-Also electron beam line and positron damping ring in bmad format.
+This archive file contains lattice files in MAD8 (or XSIF), Lucretia and BMAD format for the FACET2 electron and positron beam lines.
-Also positron damping ring in AT format.
+The positron damping ring is also in AT format.

-See MAD/doc directory for some documentation.
+The injector, up to the exit of L0a is modelled in GPT, for which a GPT input and suporting files exists.

 CONTENTS:
 * Data/ : Model independent data : Beam stay clear files